pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/timetimezones.rst

 ---------------------

 pvlib makes extensive use of pandas due to its excellent time series functionality.
-Take the time to become familiar with pandas' `Time Series / Date functionality page functionality.
 Take the time to become familiar with pandas' :external+pandas:doc:`Time Series / Date functionality page <user_guide/timeseries>`.
 It is also worthwhile to become familiar with pure Python's :py:mod:`python:datetime` module, although we usually recommend using the corresponding pandas functionality where possible.

 First, we'll import the libraries that we'll use to explore the basic time and time zone functionality in python and pvlib.